Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    {{proof-combined-tree}}.
 This will produce a verdict as to whether the search was executed correctly, and also a candidate root value for the tree.
 If it's determined that the search was executed incorrectly, abort with an error.
+3. If the user has monitoring information for this search key (because they own it or are performing Contact Monitoring), verify that `SearchProof.position` is the same as in previous requests, and that the entry's version and position in the log are consistent with other known versions.
-3. With the candidate root value for the tree:
+4. With the candidate root value for the tree:
    1. Verify the proof in `FullTreeHead.consistency`, if one is expected.
    2. Verify the signature in `TreeHead.signature`.
    3. Verify that the timestamp in `TreeHead` is sufficiently recent.